TJLW/tjlw.github.io/Projects/ROS/README.md

 <p align="center"> <img width="auto" src="https://github.com/TJLW/tjlw.github.io/blob/master/Projects/ROS/Images/Example2DCostmap.png?raw=True"/> </p>
 <p align="center">
-	Example of a costmap produced by the move_base global and local planners.
+	<b>Example of a costmap produced by the move_base global and local planners.
 The pink and blue areas represent areas with an assigned cost.
 Settings for adding sensor readings to the costmaps can be adjusted with the planner configurations.
 Here we only detect obstacles in the underlying map that are within the set thresholds.
-This is purposely poorly generated map to demonstrate the difference between the global map and costmaps.
+This is purposely poorly generated map to demonstrate the difference between the global map and costmaps.</b>
 </p>